deepstreamIO/deepstream.io-website/content/tutorials/core/datasync/records/index.md

 - Listening also keeps state.
 Registering as a listener for a pattern that already has matching subscriptions will call the callback multiple times straight away, once for every matching subscription that doesn't have a provider.

 - Records have a `hasProvider` property that allows you to see if a service has accepted the listen request.
 This allows you to guarantee the data isn't stale.

-## Video Demo
-If you would like to learn more find out our video tutorial with Yasser Fadl, explaining more in detail about records in deepstream.

-<iframe width="780" height="439" src="https://www.youtube.com/embed/kpsGDJlkCTE" frameborder="0" allowfullscreen></iframe>